joeblew99/gu/docs/Getting Started.md

 everything is re-organized to ensure easy understanding as best as possible.

-Please ensure to check out the [Examples](../examples) directory of the source to both study and understand the code writting within the examples with this explanations to help provide insightful understanding of how `Gu` works.
+Please ensure to check out the [Examples](../examples) directory of the source to both study and understand the code for the examples, and accompany it with these explanations to help provide insightful understanding of how `Gu` works.

 Please feel free to issue PRs and file issues on suggestions, changes and improvement or